"Teufelsschlucht" (Devil's Gorge)

-Narrow crevasses and clefts in the rock, overgrown with mosses and lichens, huge rock towers, powerful blocks of stone with bizarre shapes caused by weathering - a wild, unspoilt landscape dominates the Ferschweiler plateau and the surrounding area.
-Towards the end of the last Ice Age - around 12,000 years ago - the change from frost and melt periods led to huge rockfalls on the edge of the plateau.
-A large sandstone block tipped out of the plateau wall, opening up a cleft in the rock which today is 28 meters deep, and which fascinates everyone who has walked through it.
-This is the “Teufelsschlucht”, or devil’s crevasse.
+Towards the end of the last ice age - around 12,000 years ago - the alternation of frost and thaw periods led to huge rockfalls on the edge of the plateau.
+A large sandstone block toppled out of the plateau wall at that time, opening up a crevice that is now 28 metres deep and fascinates anyone who has ever walked through it: the Teufelsschlucht (Devil's Gorge).